Advocare Spark Energy Drink Caffeine and Ingredients

 Spark drink contains caffeine, so you could make an argument that drinking Spark AND exercising will have a beneficial impact on your weight loss efforts.

 But of course, most energy drinks contain caffeine, so we could say the same thing about most energy drinks too.

 Advocare Spark Alternatives

-There are plenty of products that are similar to Advocare Spark that you should probably know about.
+There are plenty of great products that are similar to Advocare Spark that you should probably know about.

 Here's a few of our favorites:

 • REIZE Energy Drink (10 out of 10)

 If you are interested in a great value energy drink, check out REIZE which is a powdered energy drink, just like Spark and Zip Fizz.